Subsidy Library

 format_list_bulleted What to do

-• Control the invasive species so that cover is reduced to a set proportion by a set date
+• Control invasive species to reduce cover to a set proportion by a set date

 • Only carry out chemical control on specifically identified areas